 Each County Board of Developmental Disabilities establishes waiting lists when there are not enough resources to meet the needs of everyone requesting service.

-The ways in which waiting lists are handled have recently changed.
-These changes include a statewide assessment tool that is used to better understand a person's need for services, as well as any current or immediate needs they may have.
+The ways waiting lists are handled have recently changed, including a statewide assessment tool that is used to better understand a person's need for services and any current or immediate needs they may have.